Copyright (c) 2007 THE THRASH METAL GUIDE

 XLR8 (USA)

 The first 8 tracks are pure American power metal, not bad, but would be of little interest to the thrash metal fans.
-The next six numbers show the band moving towards thrash, still infused with a certain doze of power metal.
+The next 6 numbers show the band moving towards thrash, still infused with a certain doze of power metal.
 The singer is a find with his powerful emotional voice sounding very similar to the mighty DIO (R.I.P.).
 The music is of the heavy mid-paced kind reminiscent of the Black Sabbath "Dehumanizer" album with punishing proto-groovy riffs.

 Demo Demo, 1990